-The research projects include:
+My projects presently include:

-In terms of music, I have been playing electric bass since 1985.
-I started off playing hard rock and actually played in some Christian rock bands in high school.
-I then moved to the secular bar-band scene by my college years, and have continued in that vein ever since, having played in the following bands: Household Word (Kansas City, Missouri, 1990-1992); (e)X nihilo (Boston, Massachusetts, 1997-1999); Incizion (Boston, 2002-2004); Childhood Scar (Boston, 2004); One15 (San Francisco, California, 2005-2006); Stent (San Jose, California, 2006-2007); Speedwalker (San Jose, 2007-2008).
-I currently play bass in two New York City-area bands: The Raina (2011-present) and The Particulars (2011-present).
+I have been playing electric bass since 1985 and in these bands: Vision (Independence, Missouri, 1986-1987); Household Word (Kansas City, Missouri, 1990-1992); (e)X nihilo (Boston, Massachusetts, 1997-1999); Incizion (Boston, 2002-2004); Childhood Scar (Boston, 2004); One15 (San Francisco, California, 2005-2006); Stent (San Jose, California, 2006-2007); Speedwalker (San Jose, 2007-2008).

 I am married to Dr. Martina Verba, a psychotherapist, and with our daughter we live near New York City.
 (My contact information: Graduate School of Religion, Fordham University, 441 East Fordham Road, New York, New York, United States, 10458-9993; firstname.lastname@example.org; telephone: 718.817.5965)